 The ex-Millwall striker was one name considered as a replacement for Josh Maja.

 And while Jack Ross was ultimately frustrated in his attempts to land Marquis the striker himself was left 'upset', McCann has admitted previously, at the fact he was unable to complete a move to Wearside.

 Marquis would certainly be high on Sunderland’s wish list but he seems destined for the Championship, with Sunderland still in League One.

 "If John is here for the first game of the season then great.
 We'll try to get him among the goals again,” McCann told the Doncaster Free Press.

-McCann added: “We've had nothing for four or five days but there have been two or three bids – nothing that meets the club's valuation.”
+McCann added: “We've had nothing for four or five days but there have been two or three bids come in for John.

 "The club do not need to sell him.”